-The school, including the Governing Body is very good at working alongside and communicating with other professionals to support its pupils.
+The school, including the Governing Body, is very good at working alongside and communicating with other professionals to support its pupils.
 We work with a wide range of services as mentioned in section 5.
-There are 4 members of staff who are trained in Forest School teaching and the majority of support staff have received the Level 1 training from AOS, 3 members of staff have attended the Level 2 training and the SENCo has attended the Level 3 training.
+There are 2 members of staff who are trained in Forest School teaching, with plans to expand this number during this academic year, and the majority of staff (teaching and support staff) have received the Making Sense Of Autism training from AOS, as well as the Good Autism Practice training and the SENDCo and one of the L.S.A's has attended the Level 3 training.
 This is about developing strategies to support ASD children.
 Several staff have attended training in using Makaton to support communication and staff are always keen to develop and update their understanding of how best to support children.
-Some support staff have also received training in using Colourful Semantics to support specific children in their speech and language development.
+All staff have received training in Word Aware and teaching staff, as well as some support staff, have also received training in using Colourful Semantics to support specific children in their speech and language development.
+We are part of the Speech and Language trial 'Language for Living' project, so will continue to extend our training in this area across the year, including input relating to how to deliver the Language for Thinking program.